-Human activities consume resources and produce waste, and as our populations grow and global consumption increases, it is essential that we measure nature’s capacity to meet these demands.
+Human activities consume resources and produce waste.
+As our populations grow and global consumption increases, it is essential that we measure nature’s capacity to meet these demands on our planet.
 The Ecological Footprint has emerged as one of the world’s leading measures of human demand on nature.
-Simply put, Ecological Footprint Accounting addresses whether the planet is large enough to keep up with the demands of humanity.
+It allows us to calculate human pressure on the planet and come up with facts such as: If everyone lived the lifestyle of the average American, we would need 5 planets.
+Ecological Footprint Accounting thus addresses whether the planet is large enough to keep up with the demands of humanity.

-The Footprint represents two sides of a balance sheet.
-On the asset side, biocapacity represents the planet’s biologically productive land areas including our forests, pastures, cropland and fisheries.
+The Ecological Footprint measures the supply of and demand on nature.
+On the supply side biocapacity represents the planet’s biologically productive land areas including our forests, pastures, cropland and fisheries.
 These areas, especially if left unharvested, can also absorb much of the waste we generate, especially our carbon emissions.

 Biocapacity can then be compared with humanity’s demand on nature: our Ecological Footprint.
 The Ecological Footprint represents the productive area required to provide the renewable resources humanity is using and to absorb its waste.
 The productive area currently occupied by human infrastructure is also included in this calculation, since built-up land is not available for resource regeneration.